DakuTsuki/my-first-javascript-project/README.md

 # my-first-javascript-project
-This isn't my first Javascript page," I changed a text innertext
+This is my first Javascript page," I changed a text innertext